How merger-driven gas motions in galaxy clusters can turn AGN bubbles into radio relics: Summary

-For our jet-based simulations, a caveat is in order.
-Observationally, the bubble energy of $10^{61}$~erg corresponds to the most energetic bubbles observed in clusters, which may not be typical of the history of many clusters with radio relics.
-Radio jets with less power will generate bubbles with less energy, which will be less capable of rising to large radii in the ICM, and perhaps will not reach the distances required for relic production.
+\item Observationally, the bubble energy of $10^{61}$~erg (created in our jet simulations) corresponds to the most energetic bubbles observed in clusters, which may not be typical of the history of many clusters with radio relics.
+Radio jets with less power will generate bubbles with less energy and smaller size, which will be less capable of bouyantly rising to large radii in the ICM, and their material must be transported there by gas motions instead, as hypothesized here.
 This shows why the second scenario we explored, that of radio plasma injected at larger radius, is highly relevant and deserves further study.

-Simulations with multiple AGN cycles should also be explored.
+One of the features of bubble simulations such as ours is that as they rise, they are shredded by Kelvin-Helmholtz and Rayleigh-Taylor instabilities, and this shredding can occur more quickly if the medium is turbulent.
+Instead of disrupting a bubble uniformly all at once, what often happens is that the bubble separates into ``pockets'' of coherent radio plasma, some of which may last longer than others (for example, the large coherent structure in the bottom-left panel of Figure \ref{fig:mag_fields} originated from a pocket of radio plasma which split off in a very turbulent medium, as seen in the first few epochs in Figure \ref{fig:R3_b500_jets_x}).
+In a more turbulent medium, smaller bubbles will get disrupted into smaller pockets, or may be more easily mixed into the ICM very quickly before rising very far, in which case one would not see the coherent structures at large radii shown in these simulations.

+Aside from these caveats, it is important to note that since this study assumes that the radio plasma from the bubble has become mixed within the ICM, the features which produce radio relics are not fresh CRe but rather those that have been present for some time and have cooled to lower energies where they are not radiating.
+Re-acceleration of these CRe by a shock to radio-emitting energies is still essential for radio relics to be observed in our scenario.
+Our study is thus distinct from the situation where direct acceleration of plasma in radio lobes occurs \textit{before} it has mixed in with the ICM, as simulated recently by \citet{nolting2019a,nolting2019b}.
+The present work only considers how gas motions could influence the spatial distribution of CRe to provide the seeds for later re-acceleration.

-The model employed in this work for tracing the CRe was very simple--a tracer which was advected along with the fluid, initially set to unity for the material ejected by the jet or within the initial bubble.
+\item The model employed in this work for tracing the CRe was very simple--a tracer which was advected along with the fluid, initially set to unity for the material ejected by the jet or within the initial bubble.
 A more accurate model would treat the physics of the CRe explicitly, allowing for (re)acceleration by shocks and/or turbulence, cooling from radiative losses and Coulomb collisions, and/or diffusion and streaming \citep[as in][]{zuh13,don14,zuh15,yang17,winner19,ogro20,dom20}.
 This would provide a way to more definitively determine if the energetic properties of the CRe can produce radio emission with a brightness and spectrum consistent with what is seen in observations, depending on the shock strength and local magnetic field.